Luigi Tenco

 Luigi Tenco (21 March 1938 – 27 January 1967) was an Italian singer-songwriter.
+He died on the night of 27 January 1967 after a performance at the Sanremo Music Festival.
+His death was ruled to be the result of suicide, but even decades later, a plethora of evidence in favor of murder was cause to reopen the investigation twice.

 Biography

-Tenco was born in Cassine (province of Alessandria) in 1938, the son of Teresa Zoccola and Giuseppe Tenco.
-He never knew his father, who died in unclear circumstances.
-It has been rumored that Luigi Tenco was the fruit of the extramarital relationship of his mother and the sixteen-year-old son of the wealthy family for whom she worked at the time.
-He has been described as "a sort of Italian Charles Aznavour".
+Tenco was born in Cassine (province of Alessandria) in 1938, the son of Teresa Zoccola.
+He never knew his father.
+Teresa Zoccola was married to Giuseppe Tenco and they had a son, Valentino, but the couple eventually separated and Teresa moved to Cassine.
+It has been rumored that Luigi Tenco was the product of an extramarital relationship between his mother and an unidentified man of the Micca family, for whom she worked at the time: potentially the sixteen-year-old son or his father.
+When Zoccola discovered the pregnancy, she returned to Cassine.
+The boy was given the name of her husband, Tenco, who died in a work accident while she was several months pregnant.

 Tenco spent his childhood in Cassine and Ricaldone until 1948, when he moved to Liguria, first to Nervi and then to Genoa, where his mother had a wine shop called Enos in the quarter of La Foce.
-During high school, Tenco founded the Jelly Roll Morton Boys Jazz band, in which Tenco played the clarinet and another singer, later to become famous, Bruno Lauzi, the banjo.
-Gino Paoli, who would become one of Italy's most famous singers and songwriters as well, also played with Tenco in the band he was later involved in, I Diavoli del Rock (The Rock Devils).
+He developed an early interest in music, teaching himself to play guitar, clarinet and saxophone.
+During high school, Tenco founded the Jelly Roll Morton Boys Jazz band, in which Tenco played the clarinet and Bruno Lauzi, another singer later to become famous, played banjo.
+Gino Paoli, who would become one of Italy's most famous singers and songwriters, also played with Tenco in the band he was later involved in, I Diavoli del Rock (The Rock Devils).

 Tenco made his debut in the world of Italian professional music with the band I Cavalieri (The Knights), which included Giampiero Reverberi and Enzo Jannacci amongst others.
 During this period he used the pseudonym Gigi Mai.
 In 1961 Tenco released his first single under his real name, entitled Quando ("When").

-He started university studying electronic engineering, trying to comply with the wish of his mother and brother.
-He twice failed the Analytic and Projective Geometry exam (a course he took with professor Eugenio Giuseppe Togliatti, the elder brother of the leader of the communist party Palmiro Togliatti).
-Later he was enrolled in political science, where he only gave two exams.
+He started university studying electronic engineering, trying to comply with the wishes of his mother and brother.
+He twice failed the Analytic and Projective Geometry exam (a course he took with professor Eugenio Giuseppe Togliatti, the elder brother of Communist party leader Palmiro Togliatti).
+Later he was enrolled in political science, where he gave only two exams.